brettohland/fuckingformatstyle/content/_index.md

 draft: false
 sitemap_ignore: false
 ---

-Format styles are the easiest way to convert Swift data types into localized strings to display to your users.
-Unfortunately Apple doesn't do a great job in telling you what they can do, and how to use them.
+Swift's `FormatStyle` and `ParseableFormatStyle` are the easiest way to convert Foundation data types to and from localized strings.
+Unfortunately Apple hasn't done a great job in documenting just what it can do, or how to use them.

 This site is going to help you do just that.